jacksmedia/pacrimint/content/home/intro.md

 Hello and welcome to Jacks Consulting.
-Please find some work and code samples strewn about!
-I hope you like color gradients.
+We specialize in static websites and serverless apps that scale seamlessly and save you money.